 We provide all professionals with the technical training and support they need.
-This includes access to networks of specialists and the Department of Professional Practice (DPP), which are made up of senior professionals with extensive experience in audit and reporting, either to provide resources to the engagement team or for consultation.
+This includes access to networks of specialists and professional practice departments (DPP), which are made up of senior professionals with extensive experience in audit, accounting and reporting, either to provide resources to the engagement team or for consultation.

-This enables our engagement teams to apply their business understanding and industry knowledge to deliver valued insights and to maintain audit quality.
+At the same time, audit accreditation and licensing policies require professionals to have the appropriate knowledge and experience for their assigned engagements.
+This enables our engagement teams to apply their business understanding and industry knowledge to maintain audit quality and deliver value adding insights.